latex3/luaotfload/luaotfload-tool.rst

 --update, -u            Update the database; indexes new fonts.
 --force, -f             Force rebuilding of the database; re-indexes
                         all fonts.
+--prefer-texmf, -p      Organize the file name database in a way so
+                        that it prefer fonts in the *TEXMF* tree over system fonts if they are installed in both.
 --dry-run, -D           Don’t load fonts, scan directories only.
                         (For debugging file system related issues.)